Adult Health

 Is this Israeli Army Diet fad worth your time?

-According to the diet, if you followed it strictly for the eight days, you could see some decent weight loss.
+According to the diet, if you followed it strictly for all eight days, you would see some decent weight loss.
 The Chanukah of diets, if you will.
-But like most fad diets, the weight loss was only short term, meaning the dieter would usually gain back the weight within a few days or weeks after quitting the diet.
+But like most fad diets, the weight loss was only short-term, meaning the dieter would usually gain back the weight within a few days or weeks after quitting the diet.

 Worse still, the diet had NOTHING to do with the actual diet followed by the Israeli army.
 According to Yael Lustmann, a former IDF soldier and current good health purveyor at Sweet Crush in LA, “The army always provided a balanced meal, with lots of fruits and vegetables.
 In recent years, there has been much more awareness towards health-conscious eating, and there are various programs towards that end.”